dipakchaulagain/LatencyMon/README.md

 - 🌐 **Continuous Ping Monitoring**: Real-time latency tracking to any destination IP
 - 📊 **Live Graphing**: Interactive Chart.js graph showing the last 60 seconds of data
-- ⚠️ **Threshold Detection**: Automatic detection and logging when latency exceeds configurable threshold (default: 5ms)
+- ⚠️ **Threshold Detection**: Automatic detection and logging when latency exceeds configurable threshold
-- 📉 **Packet Loss Detection**: Identifies and logs packet loss events with timestamps
+- 📉 **Packet Loss Detection**: Identifies and logs packet loss events with a dedicated counter
-- 🎨 **Modern UI**: Beautiful dark-themed interface with real-time updates
+- 📱 **Responsive Design**: Optimized UI for mobile and desktop screens with collapsible panels
 - ⚙️ **Configurable**: Easy web-based configuration for destination IP, threshold, and ping interval
 - 💾 **Event Logging**: SQLite database stores all threshold violations and packet loss events
 - 🔄 **Auto-Start**: Systemd service for automatic startup and restart on failure